Connecting shear-flow and vortex array instabilities in annular atomic superfluids

+In our regime of shear velocities, the instability rates have been found to follow the Rayleigh model for the KHI of a finite-width classical shear layer~\cite{carusotto}.
+Although here we extract the rates from the vortex trajectories and not directly from Bogoliubov excitations, we find it interesting to compare our data with the predictions of this classical model \cite{supp}.

-In Fig.~\ref{fig:Fig3}c-e, we show the normalized dispersion relations $\sigma_m/\sigma^*$ as a function of $m/\Delta w$ for BEC, UFG, and BCS superfluids.
-All the measured rates are in good agreement with the expected trends from the PVM [Eq.~(\ref{eq:pvm})] and Rayleigh [Eq.~(\ref{eq:RayleighFormula})] formulas using $\delta = 0.8 \hbar /( M \Delta v)$ (see Ref.~\citenum{supp} for the determination of $\delta$).
-We see that the instability occurs for $m \lesssim 0.8 \,\Delta w$ matching the value predicted by the Rayleigh formula.
-The most unstable mode is found at $m^* \sim 0.5\,\Delta w$, as analytically derived from Eq.~(\ref{eq:pvm}) and confirmed by Eq.~(\ref{eq:RayleighFormula}) using the above value for $\delta$.
-In Fig.~\ref{fig:Fig3}f, the extracted $\sigma^*$ for different superfluid regimes is plotted as a function of the relative velocity.
-The measured growth rates display a power law increase, $\sigma^*\propto {\Delta v}^{\alpha}$, with fitted exponent $\alpha=1.98(3)$ in agreement with the expected $\alpha=2$ within the experimental uncertainty \cite{supp}.
-Upon rescaling the fitted slopes with an interaction-dependent factor $\nu$ (see Fig.~\ref{fig:Fig3}g), all data collapse on a single line over more than one decade.
-These scaling properties together with the normalized dispersion relations in Fig.~\ref{fig:Fig3}c-e provide clear evidence of KHI dynamics in superfluids and of its universality across the BEC-BCS crossover.
+In Fig.~\ref{fig:Fig3}c-e, we show the normalized dispersion relations $\sigma_m/\sigma^*$ as a function of $m/\Delta w$ measured for BEC, UFG, and BCS superfluids.
+All the normalized rates are in good agreement with the expected trends from the PVM [Eq.~(\ref{eq:pvm})] and Rayleigh [Eq.~(\ref{eq:RayleighFormula}), Methods] formulas.
+The agreement is more evident for $k \lesssim k^*$, where the rates predicted by the two models are nearly identical, suggesting a close relationship between the instability of the vortex necklace and that of the associated shear-flow \cite{carusotto}.
+In Fig.~\ref{fig:Fig3}f, the extracted $\sigma^*$ for different superfluid regimes is plotted as a function of the relative velocity, displaying the expected quadratic behavior.
+These scaling properties, together with the normalized dispersion relations in Fig.~\ref{fig:Fig3}c-e. suggest an interpretation of the dynamics as a quantized analogue of the Kelvin-Helmholtz scenario across the BEC-BCS crossover.